Alanas-J/aws-gameserver-hosting/README.md

 CTRL + A then D
 ```

-### Moving Server Files to and from AWS S3 using AWS S3 ClI
+### Moving Server Files to and from AWS S3 using AWS S3 CLI
 This stack creates an s3 with a /server_backups/ subdirectory.
 Meant for saving files.
 #### For Factorio
 ```bash